Exporting indigenous timber & timber products

 When we get an ITE, we'll check the timber source.
 A forestry officer will also do a visual inspection to ensure the timber being exported matches the description given in the ITE.

-'Finished and manufactured indigenous timber products' may be exported without MPI approval.
+'Finished or manufactured indigenous timber products' may be exported without MPI approval.

-A finished and manufactured product is any indigenous timber product:
+A finished or manufactured indigenous timber product is any indigenous timber product:

-- that has been manufactured into its final form
+- that has been finished or manufactured into its final form

 Some items don't meet these requirements

-Some semi-finished or component pieces are not covered for export under these criteria, including:
+Some items are not considered to be products covered for export under these criteria, including these (or similar items):

 - dressed or rough-sawn timber